JAKUBBUJAK123/DiscordBot/README.md

 Basic discord bot created in Python using the 'discord.py' library with additional functionality for playing music from youtube using 'yt-dlp' and mabye in the future from spotify using 'spotipy'

 ## Features

--Respond to commands in DIscord channels
+    Respond to commands in DIscord channels
--Play music and playlists from YouTube
+    Play music and playlists from YouTube
--Custom commands and functionality
+    Custom commands and functionality

 ## Installation
 1. Clone the repository